bijayabha/Java-RestfulWithH2Database/README.md

 # Java-Restful
-Java applicaton with restful web service
+Java applicaton with restful web service.

-Hello,
-My name is Bijaya Bhandari working as a software developer.

 This is a practice program for Restful API.

 Technologies used:
 Java,
-Javax-ws,
+Javax.ws.rs,
 HTML,
 CSS,
 Javascript,